John Wilbur (American football)

-John Leonard Wilbur (May 21, 1943 - December 9, 2013) was a professional American football offensive lineman in the National Football League (NFL) for the Dallas Cowboys, Los Angeles Rams and Washington Redskins.
+John Leonard Wilbur (May 21, 1943 - December 9, 2013) was an American professional football offensive lineman in the National Football League (NFL) for the Dallas Cowboys, Los Angeles Rams and Washington Redskins.
 He also was a member of The Hawaiians in the World Football League (WFL).
 He played college football at Stanford University.

 Early life

 Wilbur attended Alexander Hamilton High School in Los Angeles, California.
 He declined football scholarships from the University of Southern California and the University of California-Los Angeles, opting for Stanford University in 1961 and intending to study law with an Eagle Scout scholarship.

 He became a starter at guard as a sophomore.
 He was a three-year starter and played offensive guard, offensive tackle and defensive end.
 As a junior, he had 13 tackles at defensive end in a 27–14 win against the University of Notre Dame.
 He graduated with a degree in history.